olus2000/nptimelapse/README.md

     this with anyone!_ It's recommended to use an urandom value, for example output of `python -c 'import os; print(os.urandom(16))'`.

+If you're using the provided startup script `start_server.sh` you may need to edit or comment out the `SCRIPT_NAME` variable.
+It sets the url prefix of the whole app on WSGI level so it's not configurable from inside Flask.

 All other config is specific to SQLAlchemy or Celery.
 Check out their respective docs for more info.